stis1/shadow-moveset/README.md

 cmake -A x64 -B build -DGAME_FOLDER="C:\ShadowFrontiers"
 ```

-Once CMake is finished, navigate to the build directory and open `shadow-moveset.sln` with VS2022.
+Once CMake is finished, navigate to the build directory and open `shadow-moveset.sln` with Visual Studio.
 You should have a fully working environment available.

 Building the INSTALL project will install the mod into HedgeModManager's `Mods` directory.